bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 So adding a little bit more in the name of protection when you go to pull your funds out of cold storage so that you're sure that they're ending up in the right space and have more ability to prevent theft or hackers or whatever.
 So, couple basic things.
 It's not like Ethereum and you're gonna see AMMs and Uniswap and stuff if you want that, it's in the other conference hall.
-But sort of as a part of that, because that is a consensus upgrade, there's been quite a process of trying to educate and inform and get the word out and also seek a little bit more detailed review of the impact that this might have on you know how Bitcoin operates and I think Gloria is absolutely correct that when it comes to consensus upgrades they actually because they're a little bit more dangerous, they end up being significantly safer because they get so much attention compared to your average change to Bitcoin, which kind of gets review but sails through with a couple of the experts who understand that area, doing it, and it goes out and releases and people don't make a big global fuss of something like ultra prune but there are impacts of like if all the nodes on the network are running pruned like how long could we do a rework in Bitcoin does that have an impact on that it's worth kind of analyzing some of those things and we take you know care and consideration and not doing something obviously wrong.
+But sort of as a part of that, because that is a consensus upgrade, there's been quite a process of trying to educate and inform and get the word out and also seek a little bit more detailed review of the impact that this might have on how Bitcoin operates and I think Gloria is absolutely correct that when it comes to consensus upgrades they actually because they're a little bit more dangerous, they end up being significantly safer because they get so much attention compared to your average change to Bitcoin, which kind of gets review but sails through with a couple of the experts who understand that area, doing it, and it goes out and releases and people don't make a big global fuss of something like ultra prune but there are impacts of like if all the nodes on the network are running pruned like how long could we do a rework in Bitcoin does that have an impact on that it's worth kind of analyzing some of those things and we take care and consideration and not doing something obviously wrong.
 But in any part of the code that changes Bitcoin, the entire behavior of the network can change pretty radically.
 For the specific process that I've been in, in BIP-119, recently there's been a little bit of controversy because I put out a blog post which said, if the network wanted to adopt this, here is a potential release schedule upon which it would be possible to get consensus and activate if it were desirable to the community.
 Here's how if users didn't want that, they could resist that change.
 And also that if the community didn't want that, it's like fine, it just means that it wouldn't be, it wouldn't happen this year.
 It would maybe happen next year or in years future.
 Maybe there would be a bigger research program, but if people want it this year, then this is sort of the only way that it could happen.
-And in response to that, that was a little bit interpreted as like, you know, Jeremy believes he's the dictator of what happens in Bitcoin, which was not really related to anything I actually put out into the universe.
+And in response to that, that was a little bit interpreted as like, Jeremy believes he's the dictator of what happens in Bitcoin, which was not really related to anything I actually put out into the universe.
 But it's kind of like a game of telephone to get consensus with people, and people interpret things and pass it along and pass it along, and the message gets sort of distorted.

 Ayush: 00:19:48